estuary/flow/site/docs/concepts/collections.md

 A collection key instructs Flow how documents of a collection are to be reduced, such as while being materialized to an endpoint.
-Flow also performs opportunistic local reductions over windows of documents (also called "combines") to improve its performance and reduce the volumes of data at each processing stage.
+Flow also performs opportunistic local reductions over windows of documents to improve its performance and reduce the volumes of data at each processing stage.

 An important subtlety is that the underlying storage of a collection